-Cement vs Concrete: Is There A Difference Between These Materials?
+Cement vs Concrete: The Difference Between These Materials

 The first time I ever worked with concrete was when I was about 13 years old.
 My Dad was in the process of building his much needed workshop in the back of our property.
 It was a 36×48 pole building, which needed a concrete floor.